African Americans in Ghana: History

 As journalist Lydia Polgreen reported in 2005 in The New York Times, the fact that Ghanaian slave exports to the Americas were so important between the 16th and 19th centuries has made Ghana currently try to attract the descendants of enslaved Africans from the Americas to return to settle there and make the country their new home – although not all are of Ghanaian descent.
 As reported by Valerie Papaya Mann, president of the African American Association of Ghana, thousands of African Americans now live in Ghana for at least part of the year.
 To encourage migration, or at least visits by African Americans, Ghana decided, in 2005, to offer them a special visa, but has not extended dual citizenship to African Americans.

 Fourteen years later, African-American author Jacqueline Woodson wrote, again in The New York Times, about her first visit to Ghana, where she found "a massive marketing campaign called 'Year of Return.
 Woodson said that she wanted to visit Ghana again and again, but not to live there year-round, knowing she is not African, but African-American.
 She also wondered if social inequalities in Ghana today reflect the same mindset that permitted blacks to sell other blacks to whites.

 The Year of Return, Ghana 2019 is an initiative of the government of Ghana that is intended to encourage African diasporans to come to Africa (specifically Ghana) to settle and invest in the continent.
 It was formally launched by President Nana Akufo-Addo in September 2018 in Washington, D.C. as a program for Africans in the diaspora to unite with Africans.
 Its year, 2019, is symbolic, as it commemorates 400 years since the first enslaved Africans touched down in Jamestown, Virginia in the United States.
-The program also recognizes the diaspora's achievements and sacrifices in the time since that event.

 The biannual Pan African Historical Theatre Project now known as Panafest has welcomed African Americans and others in the African Diaspora to Ghana since 1992 and was scheduled as a part of the Year of Return events in Ghana in 2019.
 The festival takes place in Accra, and among other locations, Cape Coast.
-The idea of this festival is to promote and enhance unity, Pan-Africanism, and the development of the continent of Africa itself.
-Activities that occur at this festival are performances and work in the areas of theatre, drama, music, and poetry, among other things.
-Also, there are viewing of the durbar of chiefs, and tours to various places of interest, such as slave castle dungeons.